-- (a) Review the "Pre-Grading Meeting Checklist". - (b) Ask questions of the grading or building plan checker for items he/she is not aware of or does not fully understand. - (c) Identify construction phasing issues or problems that should be discussed with the Contractor or Field Engineer. - (d) Identify key elements that will require future interim grading inspections. - (e) Review other agency approvals for grading-related restrictions and invite agencies critical to the project (CALTRANS, Dept. of Fish and Game, Army Corps of Engineers, Department of Regional Planning, DPW Construction Division, etc. as applicable) to the pre-grading meeting.
+- (a) Review the "Pre-Grading Meeting Checklist". - (b) Ask questions of the grading or building plan checker for items he/she is not aware of or does not fully understand. - (c) Identify construction phasing issues or problems that should be discussed with the Contractor or Field Engineer. - (d) Identify key elements that will require future interim grading inspections. - (e) Review other agency approvals for grading-related restrictions and invite agencies critical to the project (CALTRANS, Dept. of Fish and Wildlife, Army Corps of Engineers, Department of Regional Planning, DPW Land Development Division's Construction Section, etc. as applicable) to the pre-grading meeting.